Kangonaut/aegis-athena/mission-docs/console.md

 In this command, the first `<PART-ID>` denotes the OSCPCS Controller's ID, while the second `<PART-ID>` corresponds to the ID of the specific LN2 Tank to be assigned to the controller.

-In essence, part-specific configurations for the OSCPCS Controller allow for a remarkable level of customization and control, key to efficient operation and astronaut safety in the life-supporting systems onboard the S.P.A.C.E.C.R.A.F.T.
+In essence, part-specific configurations for the OSCPCS Controller allow for a remarkable level of customization and control, key to efficient operation and astronaut safety in the life-supporting systems onboard the SPACECRAFT

 #### 3.7.4.3 HTS Controller

-The Heat Transport Section (HTS) Controller, a key component of the S.P.A.C.E.C.R.A.F.T. module, is renowned for its meticulous management of the intricate environment within the spacecraft.
+The Heat Transport Section (HTS) Controller, a key component of the SPACECRAFT module, is renowned for its meticulous management of the intricate environment within the spacecraft.
 It regulates crucial systems by managing the heat transport system to maintain optimal operational temperatures.
 Specific configurations via the `set` command ensure its efficient function.

 ##### 3.7.4.3.1 Thermometer Configuration